shuozhixu/Modelling_2024/README.md

 - Shuozhi Xu, Wu-Rong Jian, Irene J. Beyerlein, [Ideal simple shear strengths of two HfNbTaTi-based quinary refractory multi-principal element alloys](http://dx.doi.org/10.1063/5.0116898), APL Mater.
 10 (2022) 111107

-Please, each time you run a new type of simulation, create a new directory.

 ## LAMMPS

 LAMMPS on [OSCER](http://www.ou.edu/oscer.html) likely does not come with many packages.
 To build more packages into LAMMPS, please visit [this page](https://docs.lammps.org/Build_package.html).

 To finish this project, at least three packages are needed.
-The first two comes with the official LAMMPS source code, and so it should be straightforward to install them:

 - MANYBODY package.
 This is to use the manybody potential such as the embedded-atom method potential.
 - EXTRA-COMPUTE package.
 This is to calculate the elastic constants at finite temperatures using the Born matrix method.
 To learn more, please visit [this page](https://docs.lammps.org/Howto_elastic.html
 ) and [this page](https://docs.lammps.org/compute_born_matrix.html).

-The third one does not come with the official LAMMPS source code, and so it is not straightforward to install it:

-- [VCSGC package](https://vcsgc-lammps.materialsmodeling.org).
+- MC package.
 This is to generate materials with chemical short-range order at a given temperature.
-[Here](http://dx.doi.org/10.1103/PhysRevB.85.184203) is the paper for VCSGC; it should be cited if one uses this package.
+[This paper](http://dx.doi.org/10.1103/PhysRevB.85.184203) should be cited if one uses this package.

-Note: Only the first two packages are required for CoCrNi.
-So please first install them and run simulations for CoCrNi.
-While you are running those simulations, work on installing the third package, which is required for MoNbTa.

 Note: if you use sbatch files from [LAMMPSatOU](https://github.com/ANSHURAJ11/LAMMPSatOU), you may need to change the walltime (default: 12 hours) and/or number of cores (default: 16).
 For this project, I recommend